 Vaccine requirements and recommendations vary widely by country.
-The yellow fever if you're headed to sub-Saharan Africa or tropical South America, and the meningococcal vaccination for people going to Saudi Arabia for travel during the annual pilgrimage to Hajj.
+The Centers for Disease Control and Prevention's website lists what travelers generally need around the world, and travel medicine clinics can also advise you (a list is available at www.istm.org).
+Only two vaccines are ever required: the one for yellow fever if you're headed to sub-Saharan Africa or tropical South America, and the meningococcal vaccination for people going to Saudi Arabia for travel during the annual pilgrimage to Hajj.

 But many other vaccines are recommended, depending on where you're going.
 Travelers to Southeast Asia, Mexico, and the Middle East, for example, may need hepatitis A and B, typhoid, and possibly rabies vaccines, if they plan to visit rural areas.
 They may also need booster doses of tetanus-diptheria or polio.